-DO NOT USE THE HYDRAULICS TO LOW-ER THE WINGS!
+DO NOT USE THE HYDRAULICS TO LOWER THE WINGS!

 If the wings are in the folded position with uncharged cylinders or you have discovered a leak in the folding system, the wings should be lowered to the ground in a safe manner.
-Be sure the wing is supported during the entire lowering process.
-The use of a crane is suggested.